stormchaserroleplaying/stormchaserRPG/Spells/1/Conjuration/index.md

 Plants emerge from the ground turn the area into difficult terrain for the duration.

-When you cast the spell, make a spell attack vs the Strength defence for each creature within the area.
+When you cast the spell, make a conjuration attack vs the Strength defence for each creature within the area.
 On a hit, a creature is [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) by the entangling plants until the spell ends.
 A creature [Restrained](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Restrained/) by the plants can use 2 actions to make a Strength defence check vs your conjuration spell skill.
 On a success, it frees itself.

 When the spell ends, the conjured plants wilt away.